krishaamer/green-filter-research/research/literature/ai.md

 ### Known Issues {#known-issues}

-The are two large problems with this generation of LLMs such as GTP3 and GPT4 by OpenAI, Microsoft, Google and Nvidia.
+The are several large problems with this generation of LLMs such as GTP3 and GPT4 by OpenAI, Microsoft, Google and Nvidia.

 -   LLMs are massive monolithic models requiring large amounts of computing power for training to offer ***multi-modal*** ***capabilities*** across diverse domains of knowledge, making training such models possible for very few companies.
 Liu, S. et al. (2023) proposes future AI models may instead consist of a number networked domain-specific models to increase efficiency and thus become more scalable.

 -   LLMs are also opaque, making it difficult to explain why a certain prediction was made by the AI model.
 One visible expression of this problem are ***hallucinations**,* the language models are able to generate text that is confident and eloquent yet entirely wrong.
 Jack Krawczyk, the product lead for Google’s Bard: “Bard and ChatGPT are large language models, not knowledge models.
 They are great at generating human-sounding text, they are not good at ensuring their text is fact-based.
 Why do we think the big first application should be Search, which at its heart is about finding true information?”

+-   AI bias is well-documented and a hard problem to solve (Liang, W. et al., 2023).

--   AIs outpeform humans on creativity assesment tests (Haase and Hanel, 2023; Mollick, 2023).
+-   AIs outperform humans on creativity assessment tests (Haase and Hanel, 2023; Mollick, 2023).
+Bots are even better than humans in solving @ (Matthew Sparkes, 2023).

 -   Liu, J. (2022) LLMs have been pre-trained on massive amounts of public data, which gives them the ability for for reasoning and generating in a human-like way, yet they are missing specific private data, which needs to be ingested to augment LLMs ability to respond to questions on niche topics.